 Transit NS/EP Service Providers may validate a signed SIP RPH, but MUST transparently pass the received Identity header associated with the SIP RPH.

-Display of RPH information is not required.
-However, a capability to send RPH display information to the device could be used based on local processing (e.g., it can be turned on/off) and policy for NS/EP.
-[NOTE: Currently, this capability has not been standardized].

-A WPS authenticating carrier is required to sign the SIP RPH of NS/EP NGN-PS calls leaving its network.
-If the WPS Service Provider is also doing TN signing, the WPS Service Provider will perform both TN signing and SIP RPH signing for a WPS GETS call and then route the call to a GETS Service Provider.

-A GETS number has a 710 area code or is one of the alternate 8yy toll free GETS access numbers.

 The GETS Service Provider receiving a signed SIP RPH may validate the signed SIP RPH, but the NS/EP GETS processing is independent (e.g., the incoming Identity header discarded and is not considered as part of the GETS processing).

-Treatment of signed SIP RPH validation failures in a terminating carrier is based on carrier policy (i.e., strip RPH or keep RPH).

 As with TN signing, RPH signing will not survive if there is interworking with the PSTN.

 The PASSporT extension “rph’ defined in [IETF RFC 8443] is used to sign the entire SIP RPH header as opposed to the individual namespaces.
 The PASSporT object “auth” is defined to convey that the SIP RPH header information is authorized.
 An NS/EP NGN-PS Service Provider authenticating a Service User would sign the information in the SIP RPH header using the PASSporT “rph” extension and object “auth.”
 The PASSporT “auth” object conveys authorization for Resource-Priority by the signing NGN-PS Service Provider.

-An NS/EP NGN-PS Service Provider (e.g., authorized provider of GETS and WPS) would include a PASSporT token signing the SIP RPH field before it is sent across an Internet Protocol Network-to-Network Interconnection (IPNNI).
+An NS/EP NGN-PS Service Provider (e.g., authorized provider of GETS and/or WPS) would include a PASSporT token signing the SIP RPH field before it is sent across an Internet Protocol Network-to-Network Interconnection (IPNNI).
 For example, after performing a GETS PIN authentication and authorization, assertion about the authorization for Resource-Priority is included in a PASSporT token claim in a SIP identity header.

 Signing of telephone numbers (i.e., Calling Party Numbers) is separate from SIP RPH signing.
 A separate SIP identity header is used for SIP RPH signing from that used for telephone number claims (i.e., SHAKEN assertion about Caller Identity).